 Cut the dough into 1 inch sections.
 Repeat with the other 2 sections.

-Work in batches, adding the dough pieces to the boiling water for 10-20 seconds.
-Scoop out the dough balls and place in a colander.
+Work in batches, adding the dough pieces to the boiling water for 15-20 seconds.
+Scoop out the dough balls and place them in a colander.

 Immediately sprinkle the dough balls with pretzel salt while the balls are still damp.5-10 grams Coarse pretzel salt or sea salt